Labirintami/doc/docs/calendar/api/api_overview.md

 ---
-sidebar_label: Overview
+sidebar_label: API overview
-title: Calendar API
+title: Calendar API overview
 description: DHTMLX Calendar is a smart datepicker solution for websites or applications that allows selecting dates, ranges of dates, and time.
 It's easily configurable and highly customizable.
 ---